Spanish–American War: Cuba

 Theodore Roosevelt advocated intervention in Cuba, both for the Cuban people and to promote the Monroe Doctrine.
 While Assistant Secretary of the Navy, he placed the Navy on a war-time footing and prepared Dewey's Asiatic Squadron for battle.
 He also worked with Leonard Wood in convincing the Army to raise an all-volunteer regiment, the 1st U.S. Volunteer Cavalry.
 Wood was given command of the regiment that quickly became known as the "Rough Riders".

 The Americans planned to destroy Spain's army forces in Cuba, capture the port city of Santiago de Cuba, and destroy the Spanish Caribbean Squadron (also known as the Flota de Ultramar).
 To reach Santiago they had to pass through concentrated Spanish defenses in the San Juan Hills and a small town in El Caney.
 The American forces were aided in Cuba by the pro-independence rebels led by General Calixto García.

 Cuban sentiment

 For quite some time the Cuban public believed the United States government to possibly hold the key to its independence, and even annexation was considered for a time, which historian Louis Pérez explored in his book Cuba and the United States: Ties of Singular Intimacy.
 The Cubans harbored a great deal of discontent towards the Spanish government, a result of years of manipulation on the part of the Spanish.
 The prospect of getting the United States involved in the fight was considered by many Cubans as a step in the right direction.
 While the Cubans were wary of the United States' intentions, the overwhelming support from the American public provided the Cubans with some peace of mind, because they believed that the United States was committed to helping them achieve their independence.
-However, with the imposition of the Platt Amendment of 1903 after the war, as well as economic and military manipulation on the part of the United States, Cuban sentiment towards the United States became polarized, with many Cubans disappointed with continuing American interference.